 - Bike-friendly.
 The popular bike-sharing program in Paris called Velib offers dedicated bike lanes making it safe and efficient to use compared to London’s ride-sharing program called Santander Cycles.
 Paris also has embraced scooters as a way to quickly get around the city and is able to use the dedicated bike lanes.

 - Taxis.
 There’s no denying that London is the winner here.
 The traditional London cab is a photo op waiting to happen.
-But taking a cab is not the most affordable or popular option.
+But taking a cab is not the most affordable or popular option unless you take a private tour in London.

 Both of these capital cities are known for their great shopping experiences.